This post may contain affiliate links – read our full disclosure

 This signals workers to begin hasty construction of queen cells.
 If the queen bee dies or fails, her replacement is needed as soon as possible.

 Often the queen may not die but begin to lag in production.
-The queen honey bee is an egg laying machine.
+When young and in good health, she is an egg laying machine.
 Depending on colony conditions, she can easily average 1000 to 2000 eggs per day.

 However, she has a limited supply of eggs and stored sperm.
 Once these are exhausted so is her usefulness to the colony.

-Either poor egg production or failing pheromones may cause the colony to decide its time for a new queen bee.
+Either poor egg production or failing pheromones may cause the colony to decide its time for a new leader.

 Life Span of the Average Honey Bee Queen